Naga1417/BoomBikes-Bike-Sharing-Assignment/README.md

 r2_score of test dataset 0.8033098399800022

+## Conclusion

+1.From R-Sqaured and adj R-Sqaured value of both train and test dataset we could conclude that the above variables can well explain more than 82% of bike demand.

+2.Co-efficients of the variables explains the factors effecting the bike demand

 ### Key points from the the above model, BoomBikes should focus while going ahead with expansion plans:

 1. Company should focus on expanding business during Fall, Summer and Winter